SaydRomey/ColorGame/docs/enemies.md

 <img src="../assets/sprites/enemies/nullshade/silence-incarnate.png" alt="Silence Incarnate Sprite" width="200">

 A cloaked, hovering enemy that never moves — only watches.
-As long as it sees you, you cannot cast or dodge.
+As long as it Click to sees you, you cannot cast or dodge.
 Must break its line of sight using warped architecture or bending light.

 ---